Best Times to Visit Copenhagen, Denmark

 Electric Scooters

 Numerous electric scooter rental services operate in Copenhagen.
-They are a fun and convenient way to zip around, especially for shorter distances.
+These are a fun and convenient way to get around, especially for shorter distances.
+They are widely available throughout the city.

 Similar Destinations